peterlasky/OverloadChallenge/README.md

 - ac3 (1977)
 - Backtrack search (1950's, likely earlier)

-The sane approach is first to create generic ac3 and backtrack algorithms first.
-For example, showing only the `ac3()`):
+The sane approach is first to create generic ac3 and backtrack algorithms.
+For example, showing only the `ac3()`:

 <div style="font-size: 10px;">